wp-plugins/silent-publish/readme.txt

 == Installation ==
+1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
 1. Unzip `silent-publish.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Click the 'Publish silently?' checkbox when publishing a post to prevent triggering of pingbacks, trackbacks, or notifications to update services.